 Occupational accidents and work-related diseases cost billions of dollars in lost productivity every year.
 If your employees face workplace hazards, you need to know the risks.
 UL EHSS has the training content you need to keep workers healthy, safe, and on-the-job.

-For the month of November we are highlighting Awareness courses.
 Our Awareness modules are 15-20 minute overviews of each topic.

 If you were confronted with a fire in your workplace, would you know whether to fight or flee?
 If you decide to fight the fire, do you know what to do?
 Take this course to learn when to fight or flee a fire and how to choose and use fire extinguishers.
 Knowing what to do can save lives!
 Ideal learners are all employees.

 En los Estados Unidos enviamos millones de toneladas de materiales peligrosos (HAZMAT) a diario.
 Estos materiales pueden ser venenosos, tóxicos, inflamables, explosivos o corrosivos por naturaleza.
 Tome este curso para aprender información básica sobre cómo identificar y manejar materiales peligrosos de manera segura, todo mientras cumple con las leyes y reglamentos federales.
 Este curso es ideal para los empleados involucrados en envíos, embalaje o transporte de materiales peligrosos en los Estados Unidos.

 Every year, approximately 30 million people in the U.S. are exposed to hazardous noise on the job.
 Damage to your hearing caused by hazardous noise exposure is PERMANENT.
 The good news is that noise-induced hearing loss is fully preventable.
 This course will introduce the hearing conservation program requirements of your employer and will describe how you and your employer can work together to prevent hearing loss.